BinaryBrain/Sony-A77-II-Remote-Control/README.md

 ==========================

 The purpose of this project is to have a nice remote controller for the Sony α77 II running on a computer.
+However, it should work with most Sony cameras since it only uses basic API calls.

 The server is in Node.js and the client is a web page.